apache/sedona/docs/community/contributor.md

 2. Close the vote.
 If the result is positive, invite the new committer.

 ### Call for a vote
 We do the vote and discussion on the private@sedona.apache.org to enable a frank discussion.
-Please read [ASF New committer Discussion](https://community.apache.org/newcommitter.html#discussion) for notable items.
+Please read [ASF Incubator New committer Discussion](hhttps://incubator.apache.org/guides/ppmc.html) for notable items.

 Let the Vote thread run for one week.
 A positive result is achieved by Consensus Approval: at least 3 +1 votes and no vetoes.